Assembling your view…

 Thiruvananthapuram vs Gurugram in 2026: cost index 88 vs 125, rent ₹10,000 vs ₹22,000, income ₹4,40,000 vs ₹7,80,000, QoL 70 vs 44.

 Most comparisons stop at rent.
 We didn't.
-Thiruvananthapuram stands out as the top-ranked city in this analysis.
-With a cost index of 88 and median income of ₹4,40,000, it offers below-average costs relative to the rest of India.
+Thiruvananthapuram has a cost index of 88 — 5 points below the India national average of 93.
+Median income is ₹4,40,000 with rent at ₹10,000/month, putting the rent-to-income ratio at 27%.
 That ratio is hard to beat anywhere else.

-On quality of life, Thiruvananthapuram leads with a composite score of 70/100 — reflecting its safety (75), healthcare (80), and walkability (38) metrics.
+On quality of life, Thiruvananthapuram scores a composite score of 70/100 — reflecting its safety (75), healthcare (80), and walkability (38) metrics.
 Layer in taxes, though, and the math changes. affordability and QoL don't always move in the same direction, and India is a good example of that tension.

-The country average QoL score is 57/100.
-Thiruvananthapuram leads with 70/100, reflecting its safety, healthcare access, walkability, and green space.
+The Kerala region of average QoL score is 57/100.
+Thiruvananthapuram leads with 70/100, reflecting safety, healthcare access, walkability, and green space.

 Our index is benchmarked to 100 (national median).
 Sub-categories cover housing, food, transport, utilities, and healthcare.
 Data sources include MoSPI CPI, RBI, NHB RESIDEX, PLFS.